brainy-bug/react-calculator/README.md

 - Users should be able to get the correct result by pressing the "=" operator and add a decimal by pressing "." (maximum one decimal in the number should be present).

-- Watch out for other gotchas, e.g. multiple operations (always execute "number operation number", don't evaluate more than a single pair of numbers), round long decimals, don't allow "=" on empty input, don't let to divide by 0.
-You'll probably find more gotchas while coding 🙈.
+- Watch out for other `gotchas`, e.g. multiple operations (always execute "number operation number", don't evaluate more than a single pair of numbers), round long decimals, don't allow "=" on empty input, don't let to divide by 0.
+You'll probably find more `gotchas` while coding 🙈😎.

-## Usage <a name = "usage"></a>

-Add notes about how to use the system.
+## Additional Requirements

+- When something `"wrong"` happens, display a nice error message to the user. (e.g. when the user tries to divide by 0).

+- Add hover effects, transitions.
+Experiment with it.

+## Technologies & Tools

+- CSS
+- React
+- MathJS (optionally - handling numbers in native JavaScript is scary)